Police say a woman who lives in the home found her husband dead in the garage.

 His hands and feet were tied and the body had been decapitated.

 Tulsa police told KRMG news the death was due to suicide.

 My posts are strictly MY opinion under circumstances when many points of view need to be considered.
 I apologize in advance to anyone whose potential involvement is contemplated in error, or who may be offended because I do not see eye to eye with them on all matters related to this case.
-I hope our differences can be set aside as we unite in the search for this child.
+I hope our differences can be set aside as we unite in the search for this victim or the perpetrator of this crime.
 Your opinions and insights are just as valuable as mine.

 Make a difference.
 Read my story in the CAPER - Citizens Against Pedophile's Early Release Forum

 or visit http://noparole4pedophile.weebly.com/ for background on the case of Donald Scott Brunstetter, including photos, supporting documents, a blog, educational information, and resources/sources of help if you find yourself or a loved on in a similar situation.

 Ah...now I understand more after reading the comments below the story.
 So perhaps he hanged himself, and this was a result.
 Still, a poorly written story.

 Horrific way to find your husband.
 Terrible article, makes barely any sense.

 I'll have to go look for that story.